Shine Lawyers: Acquisitions and mergers

 Since 1976 Shine Lawyers has acquired and integrated more than 20 other legal firms.
-The firm has revealed plans to move into the UK legal market as part of an international acquisition strategy.
+Shine has also expanded into the US market under the name Shine Lawyers US, LLC, licensed in Arizona to collaborate with local law firms.

 Notable current and past cases

 Since 1976, Shine Lawyers have handled some difficult and widely publicised cases that have come before Australian Courts.